OldGamesCracking/oldgamescracking.github.io/_games/gta3.md

 So, this in theory means that we never left _gta3.exe_ like we did with SafeDisc v1 and no new process was created.
 This means that the OEP must be somewhere in the current process.
 Time to figure out where.
 So we need what I call an 'anchor' - a known location that will at least tell us that we are past the loader and within the game code.
 If the anchor stops execution we don't know how far we are in the code, but at least we get a feeling of where the OEP might be.<br>

 So as a first rough start, let's use the famous _gta3.img_ and break once we have a _CreateFile_ containing that location.
 For that we can use the script from GTA 2 and just change the name and function.
-But I was having a hard time and I did not break.
+But I was having a hard time and it did not break.
 After a few minutes of struggling and thinking I thought I solved the first part of the problem: stupid wide-char strings :D So we need to use CreateFileW.
-But then again, I could not break on _gta.img_, although _peds.col_ (the second file that is loaded) worked find and in contrast the file is also opened via _CreateFileA_, so where is _gta3.img_ !?!
+But then again, I could not break on _gta.img_, although _peds.col_ (the second file that is loaded) worked fine and in contrast the file is also opened via _CreateFileA_, so where is _gta3.img_ !?!
 So far, I have no freakin idea :D Let's use ped.col then.
 (As it later turned out - at least that's what I think, ProcMon shows the real filenames on disc not the strings that were passed to CreateFile.
-So if the program requests GTA3.IMG (uppercase), ProcMon still shows the name from disc - hence gta3.img I think I could have used _stristr_ to solve that issue).
+So if the program requests GTA3.IMG (uppercase), ProcMon still shows the name from disc - hence gta3.img.
+I think I could have used _stristr_ to solve that issue).

 ```asm
 bpc